amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 ### Selenium Tests / Appium Tests

 To run your test you must have Selenium / Appium server up and running to execute any webdriverIO tests, or it will fail fast with an error.
-To start selenium automatically it has been added as part of `services: ['selenium-standalone']` and `services: ['appium']` in the *.conf.js.
+To start selenium automatically it has been added as part of `services: ['selenium-standalone']` and `services: ['appium']` in the *.conf.ts.
 That's all there is to it.!.

 ### Run Some Sample Tests